ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_21,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-citizens, the same as you, although
-our skin may be dark The white
-man manufactured both terms and
-the Government legalizes them and
-colored Americans perpetuate them.
-For God&#x27;s sake, give both terms a rest.
 &quot;Negroes and Dogs Not Allowed&quot;
 (From the Nashville Clarion)
 Down in Houston, Texas are some